seungbemi/ke_complex-rules/README.md

 This repo includes custom complex modification rules for [karabiner-elements](https://karabiner-elements.pqrs.org/) to customize key strokes.

-The CapsLock key is modified to be used as a virtual modifier and in order to use the virtual modifier, the mandatory rules MUST be enabled.
+The CapsLock key is modified to be used as a virtual modifier.
+To use the virtual modifier, make sure to enable the mandatory rules.

-The following keys are used as virtual modifiers.
+The following keys are used as virtual modifiers:

 - CapsLock
-- Tab
+- Right Command

-The following modes can be enabled by hitting extra dedicated keys while CapsLock is pressed.
+While holding down the CapsLock key, you can activate the following modes by pressing additional dedicated keys:

-- Launcher mode : Enter
+- Launcher mode: Enter
-- Window control mode : Right command
+- Window control mode: Right Command
-- Mouse key mode : Right shift
+- Mouse key mode: Right Shift

-## Import rules
+## Importing Rules

 The detailed instructions can be found in [karabiner-elements](https://github.com/pqrs-org/KE-complex_modifications#import-file-from-another-site).